ZeroWP/Customizer/README.md

-#The following docs are outdated!!!
+# The following docs are totally outdated!!!

 # Customizer
 Create customizer controls quick and easy with as minimum code as possible.